flippybit/bery-bot/docs/vision/mask-rcnn.md

 also it does this on the feature map returned by the backbone, not on directly on the input image.

 RPN returns two ouputs for each anchor:
-1. Anchor Class:
+1. Anchor Class: foreground or background
-2. Bounding Box Refinement:
+2. Bounding Box Refinement: uses the anchor class to better fit the object within the bounding box

-### Region of Interest & Bounding Box Regressor
+### 3. Region of Interest & Bounding Box Regressor
+#### Region of interest Pooling

-### Segmentation Masks
+### 4. Segmentation Masks